 The interest in expanding from the pesticide market to other areas of profitability can probably be traced back to the early 1980s, when environmental concerns began to influence the agrochemical industry.
 This period began to see the division between research-based agrochemical companies and others; the cost of bringing new products onto the market was a high but essential, price to pay for staying in the game.
 Companies opting for this route inevitably sought ways to cover the cost of the research.
-With relatively flat sales The Public Image
+With relatively flat sales through the eighties, a range of expansionary and defensive strategies were devised which kept the industry in a dominant position.
+Being a 'life science' company implied heavy investment in research.
+So the underlying tactics continue: